 Race Fuel and Marathon Training

-Intra-carbohydrate fueling (fueling during a training run or race) can be the boost a runner needs in order to improve their performance—or it could be your downfall come race day.
+Intra-carbohydrate fueling (fueling during a training run or race) can be the boost a runner needs to improve their performance — or it could be your downfall come race day.

 First, if you have used intra-carbohydrate sources during your training without any issues, proceed with using them during the race.
 Be sure to use the same brand and types you’ve used during training on race day, to prevent any unexpected reactions.